lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/01-Profile-content/README.md

 ## Tips & Resources

+- Prepare your image files (1 profile picture + 3 movie pictures) before starting to code.
+Ensure your profile image is square (crop it if it's not the case) and ensure your movies pictures are all the same width in pixels.
 - Don't forget the basic skeleton tags `<html>`, `<body>`, `<head>`.
 - Don't forget the page `<title>` in the `<head>` section, and other important metatags like `<meta charset="utf-8">`.
 - You can use [Font Awesome](http://fortawesome.github.io/Font-Awesome/) to find nice icons (e.g. for social networks).
 It is a very convenient library since it is a **font** of icons (hence it will be very easy to resize these icons, change their color, and add animations on them!)
-- You can use the `_target="blank"` attribute on your links to open them on new tabs once clicked.
+- You can use the `target="_blank"` attribute on your links to open them on new tabs once clicked.